dnmfarrell/jp/README.md

       "octocat"
     ]

+Combine with `.vals` to reverse an array:

+    jp -n '["octocat","atom","electron","api"]' .vals .collect
+    [
+      "octocat",
+      "atom",
+      "electron",
+      "api"
+    ]

 ### .drop
-Pops the top entry off the stack to get a count.
+Pops the top item off the stack to get a count.
 Then pops that many items, deleting them.

-    echo '[1,2,3]' | jp .vals 1 .drop
+    jp -n '"foo"' '"bar"' 1 .drop
-    2
-    1
+    "foo"

 ### .pairs
 Pop an object off the stack and pushes an object for each key/value pair.

-    echo '{"name":"Lex Luthor", "email":"lex@example.com"}' | jp -P .pairs
+    jp -nP '{"name":"Lex Luthor", "email":"lex@example.com"}' .pairs
     {"email":"lex@example.com"}
     {"name":"Lex Luthor"}

 ### .k
-Pops a key and then pops every object off the stack, accumulating all the key values (if found) in an array, pushes the array.
+Pops a string and then pops every item off the stack, accumulating all the key values (if found) in an array, pushes the array.

-    echo '{"user":"dnmfarrell","email":"david@example.com"}' | jp '"email"' .k
+    jp -nP '{"user":"dnmfarrell","email":"david@example.com"}' '"email"' .k
     ["david@example.com"]

 ### .i
-Pops an index and then pops every array off the stack, accumulating all the values (if found) in an array, pushes the array.
+Pops an integer off the stack to use as an index and then pops every array off the stack, accumulating all the values (if found) in an array, pushes the array.

-    echo '["JavaScript","PHP","Perl"]' | jp 1 .i
+    jp -nP '["JavaScript","PHP","Perl"]' 1 .i
     ["PHP"]

 ### .lt .le .eq .ne .ge .gt
 Filter strings/numbers.
 Pops the first value off the stack to use as an operand, then pops all remaining values off the stack, accumulating any which pass the comparison in an array, pushes the array.

-    echo '[1,2,3]' | jp -P .vals 2 .le
+    jp -nP 1 2 3 2 .le
-    [3,2]
+    [2,1] # less than or equal to 2

 ### .count
 Replaces the stack with a count of stack items.

-    echo '["JavaScript","PHP","Perl"]' | jp .vals .count
+    jp -n '"JavaScript"' '"PHP"' '"Perl"' .count
     3